 NDSM wharf (NDSM werf) can be easily reached by hopping on the free GVB ferry service at the back of central station.
-The pleasant 15 minute journey will give you an insight into how Amsterdam's waterside is developing.
+The pleasant 15 minute journey will give you an insight into how Amsterdam's waterside is changing.

-An interesting thing to see is the geWoonboot - an environmentally friendly houseboat that generates its own power and produces its own drinking water.
-This is open for public visits on Wednesday and Friday afternoons between spring and autumn.
+|An interesting project to see is the geWoonboot (at NDSM Plein 104) - an environmentally friendly houseboat that generates its own power and produces its own drinking water.
+It is open for visitors though opening hours are limited, so check by calling +31(0)6 2548 5551.|

-Eating/Drinking at NDSM
+Eating/Drinking at NDSM wharf